totes ISOTONER | Eastman House | Radford Crescent | Billericay | Essex CM12 0DN

 3. Staggered breaks are encouraged to avoid gatherings.
 Specifically timed staggered breaks are set for warehouse based staff.

 4. Employees are actively encouraged to use only their own cutlery, crockery and glassware and should prepare their own food and drink only.
-All equipment is to be washed, dried and taken away from communal areas after use.
+Any company- provided implements are to be washed, dried and taken away from communal areas after use.
 Single use paper towels are provided for this purpose.

 5. Employees are to act responsibly in sanitising all work surfaces and implements after use.